NixenBiksen/nix-shell-wrapper/README.md

 ### 2. Add a shell alias

-It can look something like this in your bash config:
+It could look something like this in your bash config:

 ```bash
 function ns() {